bhumi1310/Travel-Blog-Website/Personal-Blog-Website-master/README.md

 ## Features

 * Only first blog post has a dedicated page for it, rest are all dummies.
-* Flexbox and Grid are used for all pages.
 * There are 2 major pages for the website: `Landing page` and `Blogs Homepage`
 * The project also contains a dedicated `About-Us` page.